microsoft/api-guidelines/graph/Modelling with Facets Pattern.md

 Microsoft Graph API Design Pattern

-## *A frequent pattern in Microsoft Graph is to model multiple variants of a common concept as a single entity type with common properties and one facet property (of complex type) per variant.*
+### *A frequent pattern in Microsoft Graph is to model multiple variants of a common concept as a single entity type with common properties and facets for variants.*

-## Context

-Let’s assume you need to create an API to manage documents, pictures, files of different formats which are organized in different folder hierarchies across multiple local and shared drives.
-These items have many common properties such as Name, Owner, Creation Date, common relationships like activities and subscriptions, and a common set of behaviors like CRUD operations and sharing.

-There are also subsets of values that are specific for each variant, for example hashes and Mime type for files and eight different properties for photo like camera model and settings.

-Since usually individual users or organizations deal with a vast amount of information stored in files there is a need for easy filtering and querying information based on its metadata.

-While modeling for existing requirements we need to create a flexible API design to be able accommodate future needs like new metadata or behavior.

 ## Problem

-How to model files and folders as API resources to be able to easily mange them, query and filter using metadata, and

-A more general problem is how to model a collection of heterogeneous elements that have a set of common properties and behaviors, and some unique properties for each variant.
+API developer needs to model a set of heterogeneous resources that have common properties and behaviors, and may express features of multiple variants at a time.
+For example a movie clip stored on OneDrive has properties of File Type and Video Type.

 ## Solution

-OData allows us to design collections of entities (entity sets, multi valued navigation properties) with values of different types using **type hierarchy**, where there is one abstract base type with a few common properties and one sub-type for each variant of the entity.
-In the current version of Microsoft Graph there are many collections of items that represent slightly different things, variants of one concept.
+API designers can create multiple complex types to bundle properties for each variant then define a parent entity type with common properties and one property of a complex type per variant.
+In this solution a child variant is identified by a presence of one or multiple facets in the parent object.

 ## Issues and Considerations

 When introducing a new subtype, you need to ensure that the new subtype doesn't change the semantic of the type hierarchy with it's implicit constraints.
+For example

+When introducing a new subtype to the hierarchy, developers need to ensure that the new subtype doesn't change the semantic of the type hierarchy with its implicit constraints.

 There are a **few potential risks** for client applications when new sub-types are introduced: